 In order to show the effect of geometry and distance on radical loss by recombination on tube walls, tests were performed using QCMs to measure the concentration of oxygen radicals by evaluating the removal rate of a hydrocarbon film.

 - An Evactron 25Z PRS was employed to produce oxygen radicals at 20 Watts RF power

 - The input flow rate of air was fixed at 20 sccm

 - The stainless steel radical delivery tube’s length was varied from 9 to 32 cm between the port on the chamber wall and the Evactron Zephyr™ PRS

-- The PRS was shifted away from the port by adding 40 mm diameter KF 40 connectors of varied lengths between the chamber and the port
+- The PRS has shifted away from the port by adding 40 mm diameter KF 40 connectors of varying lengths between the chamber and the port

-- QCMs were left in fixed place within the 20 cm diameter chamber
+- QCMs were left in a fixed place within the 20 cm diameter chamber

 Figure 3.
 Experimental set-up to show the effects of distance and radical loss on cleaning efficiency of an Evactron Zephyr PRS.
 (A) 9 cm straight, (B) 32 cm straight, (C) 22 cm curved connector.